ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 Extra facets files can be placed in several different places.
-When we use them to support a particular use-case within the ESMValTool project, they will be provided in the sub-folder `extra_facets` inside the package `esmvalcore.config`.
+When we use them to support a particular use-case within the ESMValTool project, they will be provided in the sub-folder `extra_facets` inside the package :mod:`esmvalcore.config`.
 If they are used from the user side, they can be either placed in `~/.esmvaltool/extra_facets` or in any other directory of the users choosing.
 In that case this directory must be added to the `config-user.yml` file under the `extra_facets_dir` setting, which can take a single directory or